ory/docs/docs/keto/engines/acp-ory.md

 }
 ```

-This condition makes the most sense when being used with access tokens where the
+This condition makes sense together with access tokens, where the subject is
-subject is extracted from the token.
+extracted from the token.

 ### String Pairs Equal Condition